kubernetes-retired/kpng/doc/service-proxy.md

 A service may accept connections to a variety of IPs and ports:

-  - the service's `.spec.clusterIPs`, on any of the `.spec.ports[*].port`s
+  - the service's `.spec.clusterIPs`, on any port listed in `.spec.ports[*].port`

-  - any of the service's `.spec.externalIPs`, on any of the `.spec.ports[*].port`s
+  - any of the service's `.spec.externalIPs`, on any port listed in `.spec.ports[*].port`

-  - any of the service's `.status.loadBalancer.ingress[*].ip`s, on any of the `.spec.ports[*].port`s
+  - any of the service's `.status.loadBalancer.ingress[*].ip` IPs, on any port listed in `.spec.ports[*].port`

-  - any local IP, on any of the service's `.spec.ports[*].nodePort`s
+  - any local IP, on any port listed in `.spec.ports[*].nodePort`

       - (Actually, _by default_ kube-proxy accepts NodePort
         connections on any IP, but it also allows you to restrict NodePorts to a specific subset of node IPs by passing the `--nodeport-addresses` flag.)

+      - The iptables backend of kube-proxy even allows NodePort connections on `127.0.0.1` (but not `::1`), though the ipvs backend does not, and this behavior is considered deprecated and can be disabled.

-If a service has at least one endpoint that is "ready" (according to its `.endpoints[].conditions.ready`), then connections to any of the above destinations should be randomly DNAT'ed to one of the ready endpoint IPs (with the destination port changed to the corresponding `.spec.port[].targetPort` value, if that is set).
-If a service does not have any "ready" endpoints, then connections to any of the above destinations should be rejected (ie, actively refused with an ICMP error; not simply dropped).
+If a service has at least one usable endpoint, then connections to any of the above destinations should be randomly DNAT'ed to one of the usable endpoint IPs (with the destination port changed to the corresponding `.spec.port[].targetPort` value, if that is set).
+If a service does not have any usable endpoints, then connections to any of the above destinations should be rejected (ie, actively refused with an ICMP error; not simply dropped).

+By default, the "usable" endpoints are ones that are "serving" and not "terminating" (according to their conditions in their EndpointSlice's `.endpoints[].conditions`).
+However, if a service has no serving, non-terminating endpoints, but it does have serving, terminating endpoints, then we use those instead.
+This new behavior improves service availability, particularly in the case of `externalTrafficPolicy: Local` services.

 ## SNAT / Masquerading